The TIG welding process is a highly sophisticated, precise, and versatile arc welding method that joins almost all metals.

 The necessary equipment for TIG welding includes:

-- TIG welder – the most expensive piece of the setup.
+- TIG welder: The most expensive piece of the setup.
 The TIG welding machine must support AC TIG output to weld aluminum.

-- Filler rods – use ER70S-6 for general mild steel, ER308 for standard 200 and 300-series stainless steels, and ER4043 for most aluminum applications.
+- Filler rods: Use ER70S-6 for general mild steel, ER308 for standard 200 and 300-series stainless steels, and ER4043 for most aluminum applications.

-- Gloves – don’t use heavy-duty gloves for MIG or stick welding.
+- Gloves: Don’t use heavy-duty gloves for MIG or stick welding.
 Use light, flexible goatskin gloves designed for TIG.

-Pros and Cons of TIG Welding
+Advantages & Disadvantages of TIG Welding

 - Maximum joint quality